On Pretraining Data Diversity for Self-Supervised Learning: Discussion

 \textbf{Evaluation Takeaways\ \ } Our analysis reveals that to permit a fair evaluation of SSL methods, computationally normalized tests are necessary to avoid inconsistencies, as shown in Section~\ref{sec:ablations}.
 Moreover, it is crucial to identify out-of-distribution downstream tasks for a correct evaluation of generalization performance.
 By evaluating only on $\mathbb{D}_\text{task}$ with a low distribution shift, there is a risk of reporting inflated metrics, not representative of a real gain in generalization.
 This is important, since new SSL approaches may be reporting higher downstream performance when pretrained on a different dataset.
 We relate this to Sections \ref{sec:experiments} and \ref{sec:ablations}, where we show that increasing the computation and the in-distribution data, respectively, can improve performance.
 Ultimately, wrong practices may result in incorrectly concluding that an SSL algorithm is performing better.\looseness=-1

-\textbf{Differences With Language Models\ \ } In Section~\ref{sec:exp-part3} we showed that even very diverse datasets, such as YFCC100M, fall short in satisfactory generalization performance.
-Beyond paving the way for further exploration into generalization for SSL pretraining, this open doors to investigating why language models enjoy enhanced generalization when exposed to a wide SSL pretraining diversity compared to vision models~\cite{wei2022emergent}.
+\textbf{Differences With Language Models\ \ } In Section~\ref{sec:exp-part3} we showed that even very diverse datasets (YFCC100M), fall short in satisfactory generalization performance.
+In addition to further exploration into generalization for SSL pretraining, this open doors to investigating why language models enjoy enhanced generalization when trained on highly diverse data compared to vision models~\cite{wei2022emergent}.\looseness=-1